auroranil/GLSL-Playground/README.md

 This is purely a learning experience, to allow me to learn more about OpenGL and GLSL.
 I'm inspired from others who produce vivid shaders which is breathtaking and breaks a whole new level of algorithmic arts.
 GLSL is a powerful language, and I think it deserves a native program to get more people interested in this field.
 I chose C++ for better performance and removing the overhead required to render the website; however I'm skeptical that my program can run significantly faster than GLSL Heroku or Shadertoy.

 ## License
-This program is under `WTFPL 2.0` license.
+This program is under `BSD 2-Clause` license.